ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 ## **Step 4**: Configure Public Ingress for the sample application {#configure-public-ingress-for-the-sample-application}

 Now that the ngrok Ingress Controller can communicate with the `frontend` service and `public-api` service through the Consul Service Mesh via Service Intentions, we can create an ingress to route traffic to the app.
-We'll create a ingress objects to route traffic to the frontend service and the public-api service.
+We'll create ingress objects to route traffic to the frontend service and the public-api service.

 :::caution Update This First!
 Update the line `host: $NGROK_DOMAIN_NAME` in the ingress object below to your ngrok domain name.
 For a free account, select something unique that is a subdomain of `ngrok.app`.
 For example, `host: my-unique-hashicups.ngrok.app`.